ajnafa/project-template/README.md

 ## Licenses

-All code in this repository is licensed under a [BSD 3-Clause License](LICENSE.md).
+All code in this repository is licensed under a [MIT License](LICENSE.md).